Prepare Your Business for CMMC with a Gap Assessment Today

 Call Dox Today for Regulation Assistance

-The experts at Dox Electronics are here to assist you with all of your government and Department of Defense (DoD) regulation compliance requirements.
+The CMMC consultants at Dox are here to assist your organization with all of its government and DoD regulation compliance requirements.
 As a Microsoft Silver Partner, Dox is a certified Microsoft reseller for the Microsoft 365 U.S. Government Community Cloud (GCC) High environment.
 Dox now offers Microsoft 365 GCC High licensing for companies requiring fewer than 500 licenses to ensure your company meets the requirements of everything from NIST 800-171 to FedRAMP and ITAR.

 Many business leaders are confused about which cloud is right for them.
 For those businesses with government contracts through the DoD or those that fall under DFARS or ITAR requirements, GCC High is a necessity for achieving compliance.
 DFARS requires the business cloud environment to be FedRAMP compliant as well.
-Microsoft cannot supply the reporting and compliance requirements of DFARS 7012 paragraphs (c) thru (g) under the regular public Office 365 offering.
+Microsoft cannot supply the reporting and compliance requirements of DFARS 7012 paragraphs C through G under the regular public Office 365 offering.
 Microsoft only certifies DFARS compliance on the GCC High environment.

-Don't worry about becoming regulation compliant.
-Ensure your business achieves compliance with help from Dox.
+Don’t worry about becoming regulation compliant.
+Ensure your business achieves compliance with support from Dox.

 Non-Compliance Businesses are Losing Money.
 Don’t be One of Them.

-Now is the time to begin the process of moving toward Cybersecurity Maturity Model Certification.
+Now is the time to begin the process of moving toward Cybersecurity Maturity Model Certification if your company hasn’t already done so.
 According to the Office of the Under Secretary of Defense (OUSD), unless a higher level is specified, all contractors and sub-contractors must meet a minimum of CMMC level 1 requirements.
-In addition, the OUSD, said industry should begin to see the CMMC requirements as part of the Requests for Information (RFI) by June 2020.
-Manufacturers and vendors that are not certified will face losing future DoD contracts as a result.
+Manufacturers and vendors that are not certified face losing future DoD and NASA contracts as a result.
 Uncertified businesses will likely see large financial losses as a direct result of failure to achieve certification.